Observation of synchronization between two quantum van der Pol oscillators in trapped ions: Stability of synchronization to detuning and coupling

 where $I[x_1:x_2]$ and $I[x_1:p_2]$ are computed from the respective distributions $P(x_1, x_2)$ and $P(x_1, p_2)$.
 This serves as our figure of merit for synchronization between the two oscillators.

-Similarly to classical synchronization, increasing the dissipative coupling strength $V$ enhances quantum synchronization.
-This trend is evident in Figs.~\ref{fig:Arnoldtongue}(a) and (d), which show $\mathcal I$ for zero frequency detuning between the oscillators in the near-classical and quantum regimes, respectively.
-Note that the noise of $P(x_1, x_2)$ and $P(x_1, p_2)$ stemming predominantly from quantum projection noise and Rabi frequency fluctuations from the read-out adds an offset to the mutual information, such that even for zero coupling, $\mathcal I$ has a small finite value.
+Similarly to classical synchronization, increasing the dissipative coupling strength $V$ enhances synchronization in the quantum regime.
+This trend is evident in Figs.~\ref{fig:Arnoldtongue}(a) and (d) which show $\mathcal I$ for zero frequency detuning between the oscillators in the near-classical and quantum regimes, respectively.
+Note that the noise of $P(x_1, x_2)$ and $P(x_1, p_2)$, stemming predominantly from quantum projection noise and Rabi frequency fluctuations from the read-out, adds an offset to the mutual information, such that even for zero coupling, $\mathcal I$ has a small finite value.
 Conversely, for fixed coupling strength, increasing the detuning $\Delta \omega$ through changing the frequency of $M_2$ progressively suppresses synchronization as the frequency mismatch eventually becomes too large for the interaction to induce phase locking.
 This behavior is illustrated in Figs.~\ref{fig:Arnoldtongue}(b) and (e) for a fixed effective coupling strength of $V/V_0 = 1.0$.
-To map out synchronization across the full coupling–detuning parameter space, we performed simulations spanning a wide range of parameters (see Figs.~\ref{fig:Arnoldtongue}(c) and (f).
+To map out synchronization across the full coupling–detuning parameter space, we performed simulations spanning a wide range of parameters [see Figs.~\ref{fig:Arnoldtongue}(c) and (f)].
 The simulation results are plotted together with experimental data along the two representative cuts (indicated by the blue dots), including a global offset representing the measured contribution of the read-out noise.
-The Arnold-tongue contour, where $\mathcal I = 0.05$ including the global offset ($\mathcal I = 0.03$ without the offset) shows that synchronization of the two oscillators requires a finite coupling $V$.
+The Arnold-tongue contour shows that synchronization of the two oscillators requires a finite coupling $V$.
 This arises from the requirement that dissipative interactions must overcome individual damping, which tends to erase the phase information~\cite{lee2014entanglement}.